funfunchen/funfunchen.github.io/pages/rareGWAMA_page.md

 ...
 ```

-if you want to test all the ~20k genes, it's better to chop them into samll lists by 200 genes each.
+if you want to test all the ~20k genes, it's better to chop them into samll lists with 200 genes each.
 So you could run the tests parallelly later.
 You could use:

 ```
 split gene_list/gene.list -l 200 my_gene